Shout at the Devil (film): Plot summary

-Colonel Flynn O'Flynn, a hard-drinking American, manipulates British aristocrat Sebastian Oldsmith into helping poach ivory in Tanganyika, which is part of the German-controlled pre-World War I territory of German East Africa.
-On hearing news that the American has returned to poaching, Herman Fleischer, the local German Commander of the Southern Provinces, relentlessly hunts O'Flynn with his Schutztruppe.
+Colonel Flynn O'Flynn, a hard-drinking Irish-American, manipulates British aristocrat Sebastian Oldsmith into helping poach ivory in Tanganyika, which is part of the German-controlled pre-World War I territory of German East Africa.
+On hearing news that the American has returned to poaching, Oberst Herman Fleischer, the local German Commander of the Southern Provinces, relentlessly hunts O'Flynn with his Schutztruppe.

 Fleischer has his warship ram and sink O'Flynn's Arab dhow loaded with poached ivory.
-Sebastian and O'Flynn recuperate at O'Flynn's house where Sebastian meets and falls in love with O'Flynn's daughter, Rosa.
-They are married and have a daughter together.
+Sebastian and O'Flynn recuperate at O'Flynn's house, where Sebastian meets and falls in love with O'Flynn's daughter, Rosa.
+They are married and have a daughter, Maria, together.
 Sebastian and O'Flynn continue to make trouble for Fleischer by stealing taxes.
-Fleischer fights back by having his Schutztruppe attack and raze to the ground O'Flynn's home killing his granddaughter in the process.
+Fleischer fights back by having his Schutztruppe attack and raze to the ground O'Flynn's home, killing Maria in the process.

-O'Flynn, Sebastian and Rosa decide to find and kill Fleischer as revenge for the death of the baby.
+O'Flynn, Sebastian and Rosa decide to find and kill Fleischer as revenge for Maria's death.
 But when it is discovered that Britain is at war with Germany, Royal Navy officers convince O'Flynn to locate and destroy the German warship, SMS Blücher which is hiding awaiting repair.

-O'Flynn, Sebastian, and Rosa pursue Fleischer, who happens to be on the warship.
+O'Flynn, Sebastian and Rosa pursue Fleischer, who happens to be on the warship.
 Eventually they find her in an inlet and plant a bomb on board.
 O'Flynn sacrifices himself so that Sebastian and Rosa can escape while Fleischer's crew search for the bomb.
 Fleischer jumps overboard just in time to get away also, but as he comes ashore, Sebastian kills him with a rifle.
 Sebastian and Rosa then watch the ship as it is ripped apart by more explosions and burns.